duytran31187/symfony-demo/README.md

 ````
  ./bin/console make:entity
 ````
-# we need to install if  make:migration throw error
+# we need to install if the command make:migration throw error
 ## after migration created, we need to migrate
 ````
 symfony console make:migration